serokell/blog-posts/typescript-for-haskellers/article.md

 sendMessage("email@gmail.com" as Email); // Ok
 ```

-Anyway, this is not an ideal solution for newtypes.
+This is not an ideal solution for newtypes.
 There is a [comment](https://github.com/Microsoft/TypeScript/issues/4895#issuecomment-401067935) in issue with a better solution.
 And there is also a [library](https://github.com/sveseme/taghiro), which provides a prettier implementation for them.